+Pharmacists prepare, count, and deliver prescribed medications.
+They also may advise patients and doctors regarding these medications.
 Pharmacists are required to earn a Doctor of Pharmacy (Pharm.D.) before they can gain licensure.
-In order to meet specific course requirements for entry into a Pharm.D. program, students must first complete either two years of undergraduate study or a bachelor's degree program.
-A Bachelor of Science in Pharmaceutical Sciences degree program provides the coursework necessary to allow for further studies in a Pharm.D.
+But in order to meet specific course requirements for entry into a Pharm.D. program, students must first complete either two years of undergraduate study or a bachelor's degree program.

-An undergraduate degree program in pharmaceutical sciences is interdisciplinary in nature, drawing upon departments including chemistry, medicine, pharmaceutics and pharmacology.
-Students work in the classroom as well as extensively in laboratories.
+Students who pursue a pharmaceutical sciences bachelor's degree work in the classroom as well as extensively in laboratories.
 Many programs include internships as a key component of the major, often with pharmaceutical companies or research laboratories.

-Coursework in undergraduate pharmaceutical sciences degree programs require extensive study of the basic sciences, with a heavy emphasis on chemistry.
-Additional courses help students understand the composition, function and regulations of pharmaceuticals.
+Coursework in undergraduate pharmaceutical sciences degree programs requires extensive study of the basic sciences, with a heavy emphasis on chemistry.
+Additional courses help students understand the composition, function, and regulations of pharmaceuticals.
 These include:

 - General chemistry